degrees and certifications

 Exeter University, UK.

 After relocating to England, in 1995 I became involved as a wider-ranging fitness and health professional through part-time university teaching and research at Canterbury Christ Church University College, work in the NHS, and as a private health educator.
 During this time I became fascinated by what makes some people motivated to exercise and play sport, and others simply to allow themselves to age and decay.
-This is reflected in my having earned Master's degrees at distinction level from Canterbury Christ Church University College and University of Kent at Canterbury, and from Exeter University, in areas of health education, health promotion, and sport and health sciences, and my PhD from Leeds Beckett.
+This is reflected in my having earned MSc degrees at distinction level in areas of health education and sport and health sciences, and my PhD from the Carnegie School for Sport.

 In the early 2000s, in addition to studying for my higher degrees, I gained ITEC certification in anatomy, physiology and body massage, and completed my advanced gym instructor certification.
-Even by the time that I'd completed my certification I realised that my deep interest lay in areas of functional movement rather than basic fitness training.
-It was also during this period of my life that I first turned to pilates to help me with my life-long postural problems.
+Even by the time that I'd completed my certification I realised that my deep interest lay in areas of functional and rehabilitative movement rather than basic fitness training.
+It was also during this period of my life that I first turned to Pilates to help me with my life-long postural problems.
 Pilates, combined with my personal yoga and sports yoga was a terrific help, and its powerful work continues to improve my posture.
-My main professional focus is now on teaching studio-based mat and apparatus pilates (combined, where helpful, with other movement methodologies) to help clients remediate problems in their movement and/or posture that may have neurological, illness, injury or life-style origins.
+My main professional focus is now on teaching studio-based mat and apparatus Pilates (combined, where helpful, with other movement methodologies such as sports yoga) to help clients remediate problems in their movement and/or posture that may have neurological, illness, injury or life-style origins.